Thursday, April 11, 2019

-Had we not joined the family trip to Melbourne initiated by Sam's family, we would not have thought of visiting Lucy in Tasmania.
-It would be unlikely in 2019 since we last met Lucy barely eight months ago in West Malaysia (Read here).
+Had we not joined the family trip to Melbourne initiated by Sam’s family, it would never have occurred to us to visit Lucy in Tasmania.
+Such a visit would have been unlikely in 2019, especially since we had last met Lucy barely eight months earlier in West Malaysia (Read here).

-The farm land is blessed with a man-made mini dam that is supplied with stream water all year round.
-Lucy's husband, David is proud of the quality of the water - a platypus has decided to stay put and use it as its permanent home.
-John has been adamant in getting us to visit the dam to see for ourselves this shy creature.
-We did see it through the binocular but it instantly vanished the moment we tried to get near to the dam.
+The farmland is blessed with a man-made mini dam, fed by stream water that flows year-round.
+Lucy’s husband, David, takes great pride in the quality of the water - so much so that a platypus has chosen to settle there and make it its permanent home.
+John was adamant that we visit the dam to catch a glimpse of this shy creature for ourselves.
+Although we managed to spot it through binoculars, it vanished instantly the moment we tried to move closer to the water’s edge.

-Some time after we came back from the Tasmania tour, Lucy whatsApp us on 29 April a video captured by David.
-To make up for our inability to see the big platypus, John wanted us to see the video.
-The big platypus has finally produced a baby platypus!
+Some time after we returned from our tour of Tasmania, Lucy sent us a WhatsApp message on 29 April with a video captured by David.
+To make up for our inability to see the large platypus during our visit, John was eager for us to watch the clip.
+The reason soon became clear - the big platypus had finally produced a baby platypus!

 David was keen for us to see his farm.
 Almost as soon as we settled down upon our arrival to his house on 31 March, he ushered us to join him for a guided tour.
 He is well versed with every inch of the soil and every plant and tree.
 He took great pain to explain to us almost all types of vegetation we came across.